SumoLogic/sumologic-kubernetes-collection/docs/filtering.md

 This Helm Chart uses the OpenTelemetry Collector for data collection and processing.
 Filtering is accomplished via appropriate Otel processors such as [Filter processor](#filter-processor) and [Transform processor](#transform-processor).

-For logs, you can specify a list of config under the following keys:
+For logs, you can specify a list of processor definitions under the following keys:

 - `sumologic.logs.container.otelcol.extraProcessors` for container logs
 - `sumologic.logs.systemd.otelcol.extraProcessors` for systemd logs